 The new measures, which ensure no tariffs will be due on imports of goods including face masks, gloves and other protective equipment, will come into effect from 1 January 2021 and are planned to last for 12 months until 31 December 2021.
 These will be subject to ongoing reviews.

-The Trade Credit Insurance Guarantee - extended to 30 June 2021
+The Trade Credit Reinsurance Scheme - ended on 30 June 2021

 On May 13, the Government announced that it was finalising a scheme to provide the continuance of trade insurance cover.